JITESH1101/RISC-V-SoC-Tapeout---PHASE-2/Task_VCS_DC_TOPO/README.md

 ### Key Research Goals

-- **Complete Toolchain Migration**: Replacement of Icarus Verilog and GTKWave with Synopsys VCS and DVE/Verdi.
+- **Toolchain Migration**: Replacement of Icarus Verilog  with Synopsys VCS and GTKWave is used for analysing the waveform.

 - **Topological Synthesis**: Implementation of DC_TOPO synthesis strategies using `compile_ultra` with careful handling of analog/mixed-signal macros.